 Patients with foot deformities such as hammer toes and bunions are prone to develop ulcerations because they cannot feel sores on their feet.
 Many patients will also develop thickened or ingrown toenails.

 It is important for those patients who are at high risk to have regular visits with their podiatrist.

-At Family Foot and Ankle Center of Maine we carry a full line of diabetic extra depth footwear with heat molded and custom inserts.
+At Penobscot Family Foot and Ankle Center of Maine we carry a full line of diabetic extra depth footwear with heat molded and custom inserts.
 For eligible patients Medicare will cover these shoes and inserts.

 Because of the decreased sensation secondary to peripheral neuropathy and commonly occurring peripheral arterial disease the diabetic foot is quite prone to developing infections.
 Infections usually occur secondary to ulcerations.
 The oil glands in the diabetic foot may stop functioning and this makes the skin more dry and apt to crack or fissure.

 The diabetic may not be able to mount an inflammatory response to an infection which allows more rapid spread of the process.
 Quite often this leads to cellulitis and abscess formation requiring hospitalization and surgical treatment.

 Regular inspection of the diabetic foot by the patient and or their family can help to avoid serious infection or subsequent amputation.